Kraken Review – Fees, Pros and Cons, Supported Coins and Countries

 There has been some concern over privacy when uploading documents.
 However, Kraken maintains an isolated system for sending documents.
 It’s important to note that your verification documents and account information are also encrypted.

 So far Kraken hasn’t been hacked.
 However, there were cases where careless users got their accounts hacked because of a lack of 2-FA security.

 Kraken doesn’t support derivates or futures trading.
 However, it has all the functions which can be found in the forex trading markets.
 Users can use leveraged positions, margin trading, limit orders, advanced orders with predefined triggers, and short selling.

-Kraken has been in the cryptocurrency exchange world since 2011, and has spent a relatively long time establishing its reputation in the cryptocurrency world.
+Kraken has been in the cryptocurrency exchange world since 2011 and has spent a relatively long time establishing its reputation in the cryptocurrency world.
 Today, Kraken is one of the best bitcoin exchanges.
-It is a real industry leader, and is designed for serious and professional cryptocurrencies traders.
+It is a real industry leader and is designed for serious and professional cryptocurrency traders.